driesvints/driesvints.com/source/_posts/getting-started-with-dotfiles.md

 Before we run the setup, one more thing we need to do is append `/usr/local/bin/zsh` to our `/etc/shells` file.
 This will point to the Homebrew installed Zsh version.
 It doesn't matter for now that we haven't installed it yet but it's necessary before we can run the installer and set Zsh as our default shell.

 Now run the installer by running `./install.sh`.
 Homebrew will be installed and will start installing your apps and tools from your `Brewfile`.
 Zsh will be set as your default shell.
 Composer will be installed with your preferred global packages.
-Lastly, the `.macos` file will be read to set your preffered macOS settings.
+Lastly, the `.macos` file will be read to set your preferred macOS settings.
 Note that this will close your shell because it resets some processes at the end of the file.

 After the install script has been run we're going to restore your app preferences.
 First make sure Dropbox (or whatever synced storage you've chosen for Mackup) is set up and install your remaining apps from the App Store.
 Now run `mackup restore` to restore your app preferences.